twome/mane/docs/tasks.md

+- BUG: attach options from options.json at the end of getAllPatches

+- FEAT: ext: if we're trying to create the exact same matchList and asset type as an existing patch, flash that asset indicator in the matching patches section

+- BUG: cache keeps showing patch unless ALL assets are deleted

+- FEAT: disable/enable patches from ext

+- FEAT: open patches dir

 - FEAT: allow colons in matchers
 	- must separate the IDs and asset filenames?
 	- replace : with _ in filenames
 	- indicator -renamed---
 	- use special comment to write matchlist in file

-- FEAT: implement server endpoints for extension (add new patch, open asset in native, specify the active matcher)
+- FEAT: specify the active matcher

 - BUG: changing cache.patches at all fucks up because getAllPatches doesn't check for diffs before using caches